feos-org/feos/feos-core/README.md

 - **critical points**,
 - and **phase equilibria**.

 In addition to that, utilities are provided to assist in the handling of **parameters** for both molecular equations of state and (homosegmented) group contribution methods.
 Mainly as a simple test case, a **cubic** equation of state is published as part of this crate.
-Implementations of more sophisticated models are meant to be contained in individual crates.
-A list of currently available implementations can be found in the [feos](https://github.com/feos-org/feos) repository.
+Implementations of more sophisticated models can be found in the [feos](https://github.com/feos-org/feos) repository.

 For information on how to implement your own equation of state, check out the [documentation](https://feos-org.github.io/feos/rustguide/index.html).